 2. Repair potholes

-Potholes are larger than cracks, and need to be filled with the correct material to prevent unexpected accidents and injuries.
+Potholes are larger than cracks and need to be filled with the correct material to prevent unexpected accidents and injuries.
 Our cold asphalt patch works best in all types of weather, which means you can fill potholes any time of the year.

-Check out our pothole patching and repair guide for the step by step procedure.
+Check out our pothole patching and repair guide for the step-by-step procedure.

 3. Remove/clear vegetation